Cover image for Usability Testing Strategies for Responsive Web Design: A Complete Guide

 • Broken grids: Layout elements that overlap, misalign, or create unexpected spacing issues at specific breakpoints

-• Load time sensitivity: A page load increase from 1 second to 3 seconds increases bounce probability by 32%; from 1 to 10 seconds, it rises by 123%
+Performance degradation affects usability differently across devices.
+A page load increase from 1 second to 3 seconds increases bounce probability by 32%.
+From 1 to 10 seconds, it rises to 123%.

-Forms present specific challenges on mobile devices:
+Forms present specific challenges on mobile devices that go largely untested:

 Infographic